 By knowing and tracking the critical path for your project, as well as the resources assigned to critical tasks, you can determine which tasks can affect your project's finish date and whether your project will finish on time.

 The top sequence of tasks has no slack (also called "float"), and therefore drives the finish date of the project.
 All tasks in this sequence are on the critical path and are called critical tasks.
-In the Detail Gantt view of Microsoft Office Project 2007, critical tasks appear in red.
+In the Detail Gantt view, critical tasks appear in red.

 The lower sequence of tasks does not drive the finish date of the project, and therefore the tasks are not critical.
 In the Detail Gantt view, noncritical tasks appear in blue.